HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ##### WebGPU

 [WebGPU](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API) is the modern successor to [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), designed to expose the capabilities of modern GPUs to the web.
-Unlike WebGL, which was strictly for graphics, WebGPU provides support for "compute shaders," allowing for general-purpose computing on graphics cards.
+Unlike WebGL, which was strictly for graphics, WebGPU provides support for *compute shaders*, allowing for general-purpose computing on graphics cards.
 This allows developers to perform massive parallel calculations, as required by AI models, directly on the user's graphics card.

 WebGPU has become the standard foundation for running AI workloads in the browser.
 With the release of Firefox 141 in November 2025, [WebGPU became available in all relevant browser engines](https://web.dev/blog/webgpu-supported-major-browsers) (Chromium, Gecko, and WebKit).